back

 Navigating HIPAA and Patient Privacy

-This is the part you can't get wrong.
 Compliance is non-negotiable.
 One small slip-up can destroy trust and land you in serious legal trouble.
 The golden rule is simple: never, ever post anything that could identify a patient without their explicit, written consent.
 This goes for names, photos, specific details about their case, or any other personally identifiable information (PII).

 Even if a post feels anonymous, tiny details can piece together a patient’s identity.
 Always play it safe.
 General health advice is your friend; specific patient stories are a minefield.